Kathryn Lee - 29 Jul, 2021

 What are the benefits to salary sacrificing?

 There are many benefits to salary sacrificing.
-These are as follows:
+These are

 - You’ll pay less tax: If you earn a sizeable income, then salary sacrificing your home loan reduces your taxable income.
 Therefore, you’ll pay less tax at the end of the financial year.